jarohde/rnt/README.md

 `reddit_dataset`: The only required argument.
 Takes a Reddit data set or a `GetRedditData()` object.

-`subreddit_list`: An optional list argument to provide the specific subreddits to analyze; default set to all unique subreddits in a data set that Reddit submissions were published in.
+`subreddit_list`: An optional list argument to indicate the specific subreddits to compute analyses for; default set to all unique subreddits in a data set that Reddit submissions were published in.

 ### reddit_thread_statistics()